akgrant43/akgrant43.github.io/_posts/2019-12-20-Iceberg-Commits.md

 ---
 layout: post
-title: Pharo - Process Priorities
+title: Pharo - Iceberg Commits
-categories: [Pharo, Processes]
+categories: [Pharo, Iceberg]
 ---

 I'm currently trying to understand how to commit code using Iceberg (programatically, the UI is fine).